Pupil Premium Statement –

 Nuffield Early Language Intervention (NELI)

 The Department for Education are working with the Education Endownment Foundation to make the Nuffield Early Language Intervention available to schools as part of the Coronavirus catch-up premium.
-The school is registered to access this intervention programme, with training taking place in the Autumn term and the programme commencing at the beginning of the Spring term.
+The school is registered to access this intervention programme, with Reception children being screened in the Autumn term.
 NELI is a high-quality, evidence-based, 20 week intervention designed to improve the language skills of Reception age pupils.
 A recent trial of the programme found that children made on average three months of additional progress compared to children in the comparison group.